Informatiqal/qlik-sse/README.md

 Before continuing, make sure you:

 - have Node.js >= v8.0.0 installed
-- can configure your Qlik installation (or dockerized Qlik Engine)
+- can configure your Qlik installation

 ### Usage